Sad1337227/LFAF/Reports/REPORT4.md

     4. Also, another BONUS point would be given if the student will make the aforementioned function to accept any grammar, not only the one from the student's variant.
 ## Implementation
 &ensp;&ensp;&ensp;
+1. Step 1: In this step, the code is adding a new start symbol to the grammar by appending a prime symbol (') to the existing start symbol.
+It ensures that the new start symbol is not already present in the set of nonterminal symbols (vn).
+The original start symbol is then replaced with the new start symbol.

+2. Step 2: This step deals with the removal of epsilon productions, which are productions that derive the empty string ("").
+The code iteratively removes epsilon productions from each production in the grammar until no epsilon productions are left.
+It uses a set called epsilon_productions to keep track of symbols that have epsilon productions.
+For each symbol in the grammar, it checks if it has an epsilon production and modifies the production by replacing the epsilon symbol with an empty string.
+The modified production is added back to the set of productions for that symbol.

+3. Step 3: Here, the code eliminates unit productions, which are productions of the form A -> B, where A and B are nonterminal symbols.
+It initializes a dictionary called unit_productions to store the unit productions for each nonterminal symbol.
+The code then iterates over each production in the grammar and checks if it is a unit production.
+If it is, the code removes the unit production and replaces it with the productions derived from the nonterminal symbol B. The process continues until there are no more unit productions left.

+4. Step 4: This step introduces new nonterminal symbols for productions with more than two symbols on the right-hand side.
+It iterates over each production in the grammar and if the length of the production is greater than 2, it creates a new nonterminal symbol by appending a prime symbol (') to the original symbol.
+It ensures that the new symbol is not already present in vn.
+The code then modifies the production by splitting it into two parts, where the last two symbols form a new production with the new symbol, and the rest of the production is concatenated with the new symbol.

+5. Step 5: In this step, the code eliminates all non-2-sized right-hand sides.
+It iterates over each production in the grammar and checks if the length of the production is 2.
+If it is, the production is kept as it is.
+Otherwise, the code creates new productions by pairing adjacent symbols in the original production and appending a prime symbol (') to the pair.
+These new productions replace the original production.

+Overall, this code implements the conversion of a context-free grammar to Chomsky normal form (CNF) by applying a series of transformations to the grammar.
+Each step addresses a specific aspect of the grammar and modifies it accordingly.
 ```
  def to_cnf(self):
         # Step 1: eliminate the start symbol from right-hand sides